madeofpendletonwool/PinePods/completed_todos.md

 - [ ] Container can be ran as host machine user
-- [ ] Nextcloud Sync Fixed
+- [x] Nextcloud Sync Fixed
-- [ ] Episode Completion Status is now pushed to Nextcloud/Gpodder
+- [x] Episode Completion Status is now pushed to Nextcloud/Gpodder
 - [x] Adjusted Downloaded Episode titles to be more descriptive - Also added metadata
 - [ ] Fixed issue with news feed adding
-- [ ] Additional Podcast parsing when things are missing
+- [x] Additional Podcast parsing when things are missing
 - [ ] Add pinepods news feed to any admin rather than hard id of 2
-- [ ] Fix recent episodes so it handles incompletes better
+- [x] Fix recent episodes so it handles incompletes better
+- [ ] Check mark episode complete on episode page

 Version 0.7.2